Many or all companies we feature compensate us. Compensation and editorial

 Loans available through Edly are unsecured educational loans that are issued by FinWise bank, a Utah-chartered bank, Member Federal Deposit Insurance Corporation (FDIC) insured.
 Degree-seeking students at an Edly-supported school currently have two loan options: the Edly IBR No Cosigner Student Loan (for university students without a cosigner) and the Edly IBR Cosigned Student Loan (for university students with a cosigner).

-Edly is an education lending platform that offers an alternative to traditional private student loans through income-based repayment (IBR) student loans.
+Edly is an education lending platform launched in 2019 that offers an alternative to traditional private student loans through income-based repayment (IBR) student loans.

-Launched in 2019, Edly provides innovative funding options for students to complete their degrees.
-Its mission is to make college affordable and accessible for all.
-It doesn’t require a cosigner on the Edly IBR non-cosigned product (a minimum credit score does apply, and an adverse credit history can affect eligibility, though students without a credit score may still be considered).
+It doesn’t require a cosigner on the Edly IBR non-cosigned product (a minimum credit score does apply, and an adverse credit history can affect eligibility, though students without a credit score may still be considered), and payments are based on a percentage of your postgrad salary.

 How does Edly work?